UNC-Libraries/boxctron/README.md

 python -m pytest src/tests/
 conda deactivate
 ```
-To sync the dependencies from conda to pip requirements (note, there will often be a few dependencies that are platform specific and need to be cleaned out, like mkl-*):
+To sync the dependencies from conda t?o pip requirements (note, there will often be a few dependencies that are platform specific and need to be cleaned out, like mkl-*):
 ```
 pip list --format=freeze > requirements.txt
 ```